 Understanding Grief Signs, Symptoms, Types and Treatment

 Understanding grief is a common reason that people reach out to us at BetterHelp for services.
 As stated before, grief is a natural response to loss.
 It is how we feel when we perceive that something that we loved or cared about, something that was meaningful, is taken from us.
 The greater we perceive the intensity of the loss, the more intense our grief typically is.
 This is a guide where we outline the symptoms and signs, the various types of grief, and some grief treatment options you may find useful.
 It will also tell you who is likely to suffer from grief in an unhealthy way, medical implications of grief, and answer some frequently asked questions.

-According to the Helpguide.org, "Grief is a natural, yet painful response to loss.
+According to the Helpguide.org, the grief definition is: "Grief is a natural, yet painful response to loss.
 There is no right or wrong way to grieve, but there are healthy ways to cope with the pain and express your emotions in ways that allow you to heal."
 Most people associate grief with the death of a loved one, but grief can be any loss the person deems significant.
 This can include the perceived loss of your health, the loss of a long-term relationship, the loss of a career you had been working for, intense sadness after a death, or finding out that an important goal will not be possible.
 I's important to remember each person has a different response to grief, such as depression, anger, denial, shock, or guilt.
 While there are healthy ways to cope with guilt, it becomes a problem when it becomes impairing and interferes with functions of our everyday life.
 It can also be a factor in complicated grief.
 Luckily, online grief support, like a grief podcast, options do exist to help you through challenging times to help you when coping with loss.
 Read on to learn the answers to the questions what is grief and what is bereavement?

 Who suffers from this?